FRACerqueira/RingBufferPlus/README.txt

 Welcome to RingBufferPlus
 =========================

-RingBufferPlus A generic circular buffer (ring buffer) in C# with auto-scaler.
+RingBufferPlus a generic circular buffer (ring buffer) in C# with auto-scaler.

 Key Features
 ============